helix-collective/hx-deploy-tool/doc/help.md

 ## hx-deploy-tool unpack <release> <todir>
 Unpack and configure the specified release into the given directory.

+## hx-deploy-tool expand-template <templatePath> <destPath>
+Injects the deploy context specified in `deployContextFiles` into a template found at `templatePath` and saves the resulting file to `destPath`

 ## hx-deploy-tool aws-docker-login-cmd
 Assuming this is run on a AWS EC2 instance, this subcommand runs the appropriate docker login command using the instance profile